Frequently Asked Questions

 – For comparisons on the basis of the EVR, quality aspects must be kept out of the definition of the functional unit, since quality is part of the value and not of the eco-costs.
 Such EVR comparisons are to be done in the case of innovation of products, services or total systems (example: the choice between a new building or renovation), since the quality is not the same these different solutions.
 Note that comparison on the bases of eco-costs only are not possible in these cases.

-In most of the standard software packages, the data on transport are only given in the unit “ton.km”.
-The reason is that all standard LCI databases (like Ecoinvent) only supply data on the basis of tonnes x km.
-It is, however, good to realise that the LCIs are calculated on the basis of a full load of the truck (or vessel, or plane) and an empty trip back, divided by the maximum load of the transport vehicle.
+In most of the standard software packages, the data on transport are only given in the unit “t*km”.
+The reason is that all standard LCI databases (like Ecoinvent) only supply data on the basis of tonne x km.
+It is, however, good to realize that the LCIs are calculated on the basis of a full load of the truck (or vessel, or plane) and an empty trip back, divided by the maximum load of the transport vehicle.
 When the density of the freight is relatively low, the truck is full at a maximum volume instead of a maximum weight.
-In such a case, a correction factor has to be applied, since the energy required for long distance transport is dependant on distance, shape and velocity, and hardly dependant on the weight.
+In such a case, a correction factor has to be applied, since the energy required for long distance transport is dependant on distance, shape and velocity, and hardly dependent on the weight.

 The correction factor must be applied when the density is lower than: